gpbenton/engMQTTClient/README.md

 Early development.
 I have tested :
 * communication from one eTRV.
-* receiving MQTT messages and sending ON/OFF commands to some energenie remote controlled sockets.
+* receiving MQTT messages
+* sending ON/OFF commands to ENER002 remote controlled sockets.

 ## Usage